ffernandolima/confluent-kafka-core-dotnet/docs/Core/PubSub.md

 ### Producer Configurations :gear:

-Some configurations should be pointed out once they enable custom behaviors:
+Some configurations should be pointed out as they enable custom behaviors:

 | Configuration                           | Description                                                                                                          |
 |-----------------------------------------|----------------------------------------------------------------------------------------------------------------------|